Drak (mythology): Owning a Drak

 The third type is the Butterdrache (butter dragon), Milchdrache (milk dragon) or Quarkdrache (quark dragon).
 Accordingly, this Drak brings its owner milk or dairy goods, among them cheese and quark but never the good one.
 The milk might look like cherry stones, though.
 It might even bring all ingredients needed to bake a cake, e.g. cream, butter, and raisins.
 It sucks other people's cows dry so that they only give blood instead of milk.
 In the shape of a squirrel it sits on a cow when the cattle get milked.
 Stealing butter is rather difficult for the Drak, as it needs to visit a hundred villages to gather a spoonful of butter.
 The same can also be true for milk, for it will take one "Nödel" (measurement? spoon?) of milk per house in a hundred villages.
 The Drak brings other goods too, such as wood lugs turning into smoked beef, sausages (accordingly it is called Wurstdrache or sausage dragon), bread, flour and eggs, linen, dung, and frogs which can be used to make chicken soup.
 It only readily unloads its gifts if there is nobody else looking, though, and also guards its owner's goods.
 Hence, it will disappear if eavesdropped on.
 The Wurstdrache is offered milk containing chunks of bread roll for its services.

 In the guise of a black dog, the Drak vomits dumplings.
 The Drak can also vomit milk.
 As a black cat, it defecates knöpfle, a type of Southern German noodle dish.
 Only that the knöpfle are cat dirt in reality.
 The toad-shaped Knöpflekröte (knöpfle toad), too, poops knöpfle.
 The Drak is milked through a thread.

 There is further differentiation between a guter Drache (good dragon) and a armer Drache (poor dragon).
 The former enters the chimney as a fireball and pours out milk, eggs, and money.
-The latter appears as a long boom, enters through the window's pendentive and leaves behind a gruesome stench.
+The latter appears as a long hay pole, enters through the window's pendentive and leaves behind a gruesome stench.